openhwgroup/core-v-cores/README.md

 # CORE-V Family of Open-Source RISC-V Cores

-CORE-V is a family of permissively licensed, open-source RISC-V cores currated by the OpenHW Group ecosystem.
+CORE-V is a family of permissively licensed, open-source RISC-V cores curated by the OpenHW Group ecosystem.
 Below is the CORE-V Roadmap of Application class and Embedded class cores followed by a short description of each of the cores and links to their respective GitHub repositories.
 The overall CORE-V Roadmap as well as core specific features and functionality are driven by [members of the OpenHW Group](https://www.openhwgroup.org/#members-partners).
 Details regarding [OpenHW Group membership can be found here.](https://www.openhwgroup.org/membership/#tab-membership).
 The full [OpenHW Project Dashboard](https://github.com/openhwgroup/programs/blob/master/dashboard/Dashboard_SpreadSheetFriendly.md) provides more details about OpenHW projects.

 <!-- <img src="https://github.com/openhwgroup/core-v-cores/blob/master/CV-CORES-Roadmap_2023-04-09.png" align="center" /> -->